micmejia/bible-dump/AMPC/Genesis/Gen 36.md

 Dishon, Ezer, and Dishan.
-These are the chiefs of the [^a]Horites, the sons of Seir in the land of Edom.
+These are the chiefs of the Horites, the sons of Seir in the land of Edom.